Types of Websites: Guide to Website Categories

 14. Music & Video Streaming

-Music and video streaming websites are platforms dedicated to delivering audio or video content over the Internet.
-They allow users to listen to music or watch videos on demand.
+- Music and video streaming websites are platforms dedicated to delivering audio or video content over the internet, allowing users to listen to music or watch videos on-demand.

 15. Live Streaming